metzenseifner/py_fpinpy/README.md

 # Description

 This library provides a functional programming interface for Python.

+# Result

-In particular, the Result monad handles the three most common cases in
+The Result monad handles the three most common cases in
 programming:

 1. computation succeeded